 The councilman on the other end of the table twisted his long silvery beard around a bony finger and peered at her through thick wire rimmed spectacles.
 "Sign the papers, princess.
 That's all we need you to do," he wheezed.

 "Marriage?" she shrieked standing up and whirling around to Ethan who was leaning against the wall behind her picking at his fingernails.
 "Ethan!
-What is this'!'?"
-He continued on his nails and Nina's stomach fell. "...Ethan?"
+What is this!?"
+He ignored her and Nina's stomach fell. "...Ethan?"

 Living with him in five days and married by the sixth?
 Nina's brain struggled to take everything in.